-HM Treasury published a white paper on 14 June 2012 ("Banking reform: delivering stability and supporting a sustainable economy") confirming its continuing support for the majority of the ICB proposals and its intention to bring forward legislation to effect the relevant changes before 2015.
+HM Treasury published a white paper on 14 June 2012 ("Banking reform: delivering stability and supporting a sustainable economy") confirming its continuing support for the majority of the ICB proposals and its intention to bring forward legislation to effect the relevant changes before the end of this Parliament (2015).
 Broadly, the white paper covers the following areas: the ring-fencing of vital banking services from international and investment banking services; measures on loss absorbency and depositor preference; and proposals for enhancing competition in the banking sector.
-It is anticipated that a draft of the initial bill to implement the ICB recommendations will be published during autumn 2012, in the form of framework legislation to put in place the architecture to effect the reforms, with detailed policy being provided for through secondary legislation.
+A draft of the initial bill to implement the ICB recommendations was published on 12 October 2012, in the form of framework legislation to put in place the architecture to effect the reforms, with detailed policy being provided for through secondary legislation.
 Any future bail-in powers will be implemented in line with the draft EU Recovery and Resolution Directive published on 6 June 2012.
-The Government has indicated that it intends to exclude building societies entirely from the enabling ring-fencing legislation, to avoid imposing disproportionately burdensome requirements upon the sector.
-The white paper notes, however, that some parallel changes will be made to the Building Societies Act 1986 to implement bespoke ring-fencing requirements for building societies and that loss absorbency requirements are still likely to apply.
-The Government is now reviewing comments received on the proposals as part of the public consultation which ended on 6 September 2012.
+Primary legislation (the draft Financial Services (Banking Reform) Bill) is intended to give effect to the ICB's recommendations.
+A revised text of the bill was published on 4 February 2013.
+The draft bill excludes building societies entirely from the enabling ring-fencing legislation, to avoid imposing disproportionately burdensome requirements upon the sector.
+The white paper notes, however, that some parallel changes will be made to the Act to implement bespoke ring-fencing requirements for building societies and that loss absorbency requirements are still likely to apply.
+The intention is that the changes to the Act will bring building societies into line so that they can compete on a fair basis while maintaining their distinctive approach.
 The Government plans to introduce all necessary legislation as soon as Parliamentary time allows, and has confirmed its commitment to completing all primary and secondary legislation by the end of this Parliament in May 2015.
 Banks and building societies will be expected to comply with all of the measures proposed in the white paper by 2019, as the ICB recommended.

 On 6 July 2012, HM Treasury published a discussion document entitled "The future of building societies" which sets out the Government's aim to maintain the distinctiveness of the building society sector while creating a level playing field and removing unnecessary barriers to growth.
-The Government stated that it intends to amend the Building Societies Act to widen the opportunities for building societies and to align them with ring-fenced banks without compromising their mutuality.
+The Government stated that it intends to amend the Act to widen the opportunities for building societies and to align them with ring-fenced banks without compromising their mutuality.
 The Government stated that the loss absorbency proposals set out in the white paper of June 2012 on banking reform will apply to building societies as they apply for banks of a similar profile.
-As part of its commitment to foster diversity in the financial sector, the Government invited suggestions for reviewing those parts of the Building Societies Act which restrict societies, where this is in accordance with maintaining their distinctiveness.
+As part of its commitment to foster diversity in the financial sector, the Government invited suggestions for reviewing those parts of the Act which restrict societies, where this is in accordance with maintaining their distinctiveness.